 Korean food is becoming more and more popular these days – thanks to all the wonderful K-pop and K-drama influence around the world!

-You will find the world famous bulgogi (Korean beef), and bibimbap (korean rice bowl with vegetables), not to mention the ever popular samgyupsal, japchae, tteokbokki (Korean spicy rice cake), and kimchi recipes in this site.
+You will find the world famous bulgogi (Korean beef), and bibimbap (korean rice bowl with vegetables), not to mention the ever popular samgyupsal, japchae, and tteokbokki (Korean spicy rice cake) in this site.

 All the recipes in this recipe round-up have step-by-step instructions.
 Some have tutorial videos to help you understand the whole cooking process.
 I hope these instructions will help you to create your own homemade Korean food.